yumitdemir/Giveaway-Tracker-/README.md

 🔴 Live Demo https://yumitdemir.github.io/Wargon/

 ## Short Description
 An giveaway tracker website, built with vanilla javascript and CSS/Bootstrap.
 Dynamicly loades api data and create cards for every giveaway.Includes a filtiring future.
-Responsive for mediume devices but not for smll devices(In Bootstrap standarts) but planing to make it responsive for mobile as well.
+Responsive for mediume devices but not for small devices(In Bootstrap standarts) but planing to make it responsive for mobile as well.

 ## Performance
 I let [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=de) run over my application to check for it's **performance, accessibility, use of best practices and SEO optimization**.
 You can view the results right below this paragraph.